 The Hartford Circus Fire on July 6, 1944 was the worst disaster in the history of the city.
 As the Ringling Brothers & Barnum and Bailey big top caught fire and collapsed, it was inevitable that families and friends would become separated as the nearly 8,000 spectators fled for their lives.
 The fire spread rapidly.
 The paraffin wax covered canvas tent, along with blocked exits, contributed to the high death toll.
 Within 10 minutes, 682 attendees were injured and 167 were killed, many burned beyond recognition.
 Six unidentified victims were buried in numbered graves in the Northwood Cemetery in Windsor, CT.

 In October 2019 two female victims were exhumed, one Caucasian and the other African American.
 It was hoped that modern DNA technology could identify the Caucasian as Grace Dorothy Fifield, one of six spectators still listed as missing.
 When conventional DNA identification methods were unable to match the DNA of the remains to Fifeld’s living granddaughter, the Chief State Medical Examiner, Dr. James Gill, requested the assistance of the DNA Doe Project for its help in identifying both women using genetic genealogy.

 Date Body Found: July 6, 1944

 Estimated PMI: hours

 Links to More Information

-The DDP and their labs will apply their expertise in processing what is expected to be highly degraded DNA, considering that the remains were probably burned and have been buried for over 75 years.
+The DDP and their labs applied their expertise to process highly degraded DNA on bone material that was burned and buried for over 75 years.
 In January 2020 the bones of both victims were sent to Astrea Forensics, a company located in Santa Cruz, CA that specializes in ancient DNA analysis.
-It will likely take several months before genetic genealogical analysis can begin.

 Image Credit: Adobe Stock